Breaking Up Quiz: 20 Questions to Ask Yourself Before You Do

 Breaking Up Quiz Answer Key

-If you cannot answer “yes” to most of these questions, reconsider ending the relationship.
-You may be able to save yourself (and your kids) from huge financial and emotional heartaches.
+So if you cannot answer “yes” to most of these questions, reconsider ending the relationship.
+In fact, you may be able to save yourself (and your kids) from huge financial and emotional heartaches.
 And to help you sort through and work on the issues/behaviors in the breaking up quiz, here’s my gift to you.
-Now you can have a free one-on-one coaching strategy session with an expert relationship coach who has a long background in transformational work and is closely supervised by me.
+Now you can have a free one-on-one coaching strategy session with an expert relationship coach.

-A Coaching Client Who Used the Breakup Quiz
+A Coaching Client Who Used the Breaking up Quiz

 Here’s a letter from Robin who was in our Love Mentoring program.
-Through coaching she stopped herself from breaking up with a great guy and whom she end up marrying:
+Through coaching she stopped herself from breaking up with a great guy who she ended up marrying:

 “Love Mentoring paved the way for marriage.
 That guidance helped me get over my tendency to blame the other person and wanting to be right.
 Nurturing loving guidance combined with a firm hand in letting me know when I was being a spoiled brat allowed me to look at my own patterns from a neutral perspective.
 I learned that I deserve to be supported on all levels, including financially.
 And, that I could have a true reciprocal loving partnership.
 Our wedding was spectacular and I couldn’t be any happier!”